 10) Is THC the Same as CBD?

 Absolutely not.
 THC is the primary psychoactive compound in marijuana – the compound that produces the “high” effect.
-CBD is the “second most” talked about cannabinoid in marijuana, but unlike its cousin, it is entirely non-psychoactive (does NOT produce a high).
+CBD is the “second most” talked about cannabinoid in marijuana, but unlike its cousin, it is entirely non-psychoactive (i.e. it does NOT produce a high).
 Furthermore, CBD is known to actually reduce or counter the psychoactive effects of THC.
 (Read more about the difference between THC and CBD).

-Whether you are smoking marijuana or eating it, the THC will make you feel a little different.
+Whether you are smoking marijuana, eating it, dabbing it, or taking it as an oil, THC will almost certainly make you feel “a little different.”
 For example, you may experience any of the following:

 - Pain Relief